greenina/TWIX/TWIX.md

 ### List of Solutions

-- Solutions for Question 1
+- **Solutions for Question 1 [HMW make people intuitively recognize product's environmental contribution]**
-    1. The color of the circle is displayed under the product price depending on the amount of chemicals from the three stages of the production process/product delivery process/product disposal process.
+    1. Display different color on each product sdepending on the amount of chemicals from the three stages of the production process/delivery process/disposal process.
-    2. Each product tags parts that help the environment so that users can filter the tags themselves.
+    2. Each product contains tags regarding type on environment contribution(e.g animal protection) so that users can filter the tags themselves by their interest.
-    3. Categorize the parts, functions, and prices of each product that are beneficial to the environment, and indicate 0 to 5 according to each item.
+    3. Indicate the score of each item by each dimension effecting environment of the product by classifying dimensions.
     4. The same standard applies to similar product categories only (ex. disposable products / household goods / food, etc.)
-    5. From birth to death of the product, explains in detail the impact on the environment based on the user's behavior.
+    5. From birth to death of the product, explain in detail about the impact on the environment based on the user's behavior.
-    6. Comparing the decay time of each product when it is discarded and converting it to the time saved time.
+    6. Compare the decay time of each product when it is discarded and convert it to the saved time.
-    7. Each product can be viewed by tying up the type and number of environmental protection certification marks.
+    7. Each product can be viewed by tying up the type and number of environmental protection <u>certification marks</u>.
     8. Shows the carbon footprint of the product user purchased.
-    9. Provides a figure comparing the difference between regular products and eco-friendly products as a percentage.
+    9. Provides a figure comparing the difference between regular products and eco-friendly products.
     10. It displays eco-friendly keywords (forest protection, water resource protection, etc.) with icons and provides a function to view products in groups accordingly.

-- Solutions for Question 2
+- **Solutions for Question 2 [HMW interact emotionally with the environment]**
     1. Virtual companion plants depending on my consumption
-    2. Each product visually displays how the Earth (e.g., the proportion of green on Earth image) changes when it is purchased.
+    2. Each product visually displays how the Earth (e.g. the proportion of green on Earth image) changes when it is purchased.
     3. Visual demonstration of environmental contributions from a distance perspective
-    4. write user's consumption in the form of a letter to the environment as a diary.
+    4. Write user's consumption in the form of a letter to the environment as a diary.
     5. When searching or doing activities related to eco-friendly environment, they are encouraged to receive thanks after a certain time.
     6. Hold a event that let users play their roles by empathizing with their environment.
     7. Each product expresses the good or bad parts of the environment in dialogue.
     8. Let users design their own characters and visually show how they grow up doing good for the environment.
     9. When the news that particular environment elements have recovered is delivered, a thank-you can be delivered to the person who searched for the relevant product.
-    10. encourages actions that can sympathize with nature, such as taking pictures of plants, and provides some rewards.
+    10. Encourages actions that can sympathize with nature, such as taking pictures of plants, and provides some rewards.

-- Solutions for Question 3
+- **Solutions for Question 3 [HMW make users feel sense of belonging&fellowship in a social context in terms of eco-friendly consumption]**
     1. Visual representation of the purchase history or contribution of yourself and your acquaintances, ranking between them.
-    2. recommends products in the order that they are closely related to the environmental issues that are social issues at that time, and analyzes the relationship between the products user have consumed so far.
+    2. Recommend products in order that they are closely related to the environmental issues that are social issues at that time, and analyzes the relationship between the products user have consumed so far.
-    3. Team up with friends, and build up a joint green score of each period.
+    3. Team up, and build up result by individual consumption.
     4. Create anonymous communities to evaluate each other's spending habits
     5. Introduce a consumption level system.
 This level system is distinct from ranking system because it does not necessarily imply the need of compared to other users.
     6. Provides communication space for people who have similar product lines or selection criteria to consume